musamatini/WarpKey/README.md

 ## 👨‍💻 For Developers (Build from Source)

-1. Clone the repo: `git clone https://github.com/musamatini/WarpKey.git`
+1. Clone the repo: `git clone https://github.com/musamatini/WrapKey.git`
-2. Open `WarpKey.xcodeproj` in Xcode and run the project.
+2. Open `WrapKey.xcodeproj` in Xcode and run the project.

 ## 🤝 Contribution & Support

-WarpKey is an open-source project, and community help is warmly welcomed!
+WrapKey is an open-source project, and community help is warmly welcomed!

-*   **Feedback & Ideas:** If you find a bug or have a feature request, please open an [issue](https://github.com/musamatini/WarpKey/issues).
+*   **Feedback & Ideas:** If you find a bug or have a feature request, please open an [issue](https://github.com/musamatini/WrapKey/issues).
 *   **Contributing Code:** Pull requests are always appreciated!
-Every contribution helps make WarpKey better.
+Every contribution helps make WrapKey better.

 ## ❤️ A Note from the Developer

-I'm **Musa Matini**, and WarpKey is a passion project marking my exciting early steps as a junior developer.
+I'm **Musa Matini**, and WrapKey is a passion project marking my exciting early steps as a junior developer.
 Building this has been an incredible learning experience, and I'm genuinely thrilled to share it.

 Your patience, feedback, and support are truly appreciated as I navigate this journey.
 Feel free to connect with me at my personal website:
 🌐 **[https://musa.matini.link]**

 ---

-Thank you for checking out WarpKey!
+Thank you for checking out WrapKey!
 Happy shortcutting!